Abesalom da Eteri: Act 1

-A peasant girl Eter, having run away from an evil stepmother, sits and cries alone in the woods.
+A peasant girl Eteri, having run away from an evil stepmother, sits and cries alone in the woods.
 She hears a singing of hunters from afar - Prince Abesalom and his courtier Murman are hunting along with their retinue.
-Eter follows the sound of singing and runs into Murman.
+Eteri follows the sound of singing and runs into Murman.
 Startled by the sudden encounter, she runs the other way but is intercepted by Abesalom.
-Bewitched by Eter's beauty, the prince pledges his love to her.
+Bewitched by Eteri's beauty, the prince pledges his love to her.
 Murman himself is enamored with the peasant girl, but he is merely a courtier and does not dare to express his feelings.
 Privately, Murman is overcome by an evil desire to take Eter away from Abesalom.

 Act 2

-The wedding of Abesalom and Eter is being held the palace.
+The wedding of Abesalom and Eteri is being held the palace.
 King Abio blesses the engaged, who take the oath of loyalty.
-As a wedding gift, Murman presents Eter with a small box containing an enchanted necklace.
-The necklace is to afflict Eter with an incurable illness, from which only Murman can save here.
-Eter starts to feel unwell but King Abio tries to keep the guests entertained and asks Marekh to sing.
+As a wedding gift, Murman presents Eteri with a small box containing an enchanted necklace.
+The necklace is to afflict Eteri with an incurable illness, from which only Murman can save here.
+Eteri starts to feel unwell but King Abio tries to keep the guests entertained and asks Marekh to sing.
 The wedding proceeds with dancing and singing.

 Act 3

-Great misfortune befalls upon the palace – Eter is overcome by an incurable illness.
+Great misfortune befalls upon the palace – Eteri is overcome by an incurable illness.
 Abesalom falls into desperation and the entire place mourns the developments.
-The Queen advises her son to let Eter go, suggesting that perhaps mountains and sun with bring her back to health.
-Abesalom is forced to give in and let Eter go.
-Murman has achieved his goal – he takes Eter to himself.
+The Queen advises her son to let Eteri go, suggesting that perhaps mountains and sun with bring her back to health.
+Abesalom is forced to give in and let Eteri go.
+Murman has achieved his goal – he takes Eteri to himself.

 Act 4

-In Murman's tower Eter comes back to health.
+In Murman's tower Eteri comes back to health.
 Murman's mother and sisters cherish her in every way.
-When Abesalom hears of this, he starts to long for Eter even more.
-The prince becomes unable to cope with his separation from Eter and becomes weakened as a result of his suffering.
-Trumpets sound – Abesalom is finally visiting Murman's tower to see Eter.
+When Abesalom hears of this, he starts to long for Eteri even more.
+The prince becomes unable to cope with his separation from Eteri and becomes weakened as a result of his suffering.
+Trumpets sound – Abesalom is finally visiting Murman's tower to see Eteri.
 To get rid of Murman, Abesalom sends him off to find the elixir of life with the pretext that perhaps that will bring his strength back.
 Murman reluctantly agrees.
-Queen Natella implores Eter to meet Abesalom, hoping that she will make him feel better, but Eter is refusing – she is angry that her love had given her up and sent her away.
-Marekh finally convinces Eter to meet Abesalom, but the weakened prince dies in Eter's arms.
-Struck by grief, Eter kills herself with the same knife, which the prince had once given her as a sign of their love.
+Queen Natella implores Eteri to meet Abesalom, hoping that she will make him feel better, but Eteri is refusing – she is angry that her love had given her up and sent her away.
+Marekh finally convinces Eteri to meet Abesalom, but the weakened prince dies in Eteri's arms.
+Struck by grief, Eteri kills herself with the same knife, which the prince had once given her as a sign of their love.